The Best Voice Assistants

 Similar to phone applications, voice applications allow voice assistants to perform specialized tasks or provide custom services.
 Granting voice assistants new abilities through applications gives you the ability to enhance what your voice-assistant-enabled device is capable of, whether it involves guiding you through a recipe or donating to a charity.

 One of the biggest draws of voice assistant technology is its ability to integrate with home automation devices such as a smart thermostat or home security camera.
-Voice assistants that have greater compatibility with integrations and home automation devices give you more control over the comfort and security of your home — plus the convenience of performing tasks such as turning down the temperature or switching off lights without having to get up.
+Voice assistants that have greater compatibility with home automation devices give you more control over the comfort and security of your home — plus the convenience of performing tasks such as turning down the temperature or switching off lights without having to get up.

 The 3 Best Voice Assistants

-Amazon Alexa is highly capable at answering general questions and performing tasks such as providing a news briefing or calendar reminder.
+Amazon Alexa is highly capable of answering general questions and performing tasks such as providing a news briefing or calendar reminder.
 The voice assistant recently gained a Follow-up Mode that allows you to give multiple commands to Alexa.
 Simply give your follow-up command after your first and Alexa will respond without having to be woken up or reactivated.
 More importantly, these conversational capabilities show that Alexa is keeping pace in the quickly evolving world of voice assistant technology.

 Most voice assistants will help you complete general tasks, but Alexa’s connection to Amazon offers the most seamless shopping experience.
 You’ll need an Amazon Prime membership to shop, but the service makes it easy to place, cancel, and track orders.
 You can even ask Alexa if Amazon is offering any exclusive deals for easy savings if your hands are full, making it a useful companion in the home.

 Unlike its leading competitors Google Assistant and Siri, Alexa is not pre-installed into mobile phones.
-You can still use the voice assistant by downloading the Amazon Alexa App, but it isn’t as seamless as simply activating Google Assistant or Siri by voice.
+You can still use the voice assistant by downloading the Amazon Alexa app, but it isn’t as seamless as simply activating Google Assistant or Siri by voice.

 Intelligence and accuracy